 Mt Kisokoma-gatake (木曽駒ヶ岳)

-Mount Kisokoma-gatake (木曽駒ヶ岳, kisokoma-ga-dake) is a 100 Famous Mountain and at 2956m is the tallest peak in the Central (or “Chuo”) Alps of Japan.
+Mount Kisokoma-gatake (木曽駒ヶ岳, kisokoma-ga-dake) is one of Japan’s 100 Famous Mountains, and at 2956m, is the tallest peak in the Central (or “Chuo”) Alps in Nagano.
+With hiking courses as short as 3.5 hours, it is feasible as a day hike from Tokyo, even with public transport.

-With the Komagatake Ropeway taking you up to 2612m, the highest elevation for a station in Japan, it's a beginner-friendly way to get to experience the superb scenery of the Japanese Alps.
+The Komagatake Ropeway will take you up to 2612m where you begin your hike (the highest elevation for a ropeway station in Japan) and provides a beginner-friendly way to get to experience the superb scenery of the Japanese Alps.
+And if you are lucky, you may even sight the Japanese rock ptarmigan (or “raichou”), which we fortunately did on our trip!

 The start of the trail